masolimano/maneage/README-hacking.md

  - **Inspecting status**: When you run `./configure`, several programs and libraries start to get configured and build (in many cases, simultaneously).
-To understand the building process, or for debuging a strange situation, it is sometimes useful to know which programs are being built at every moment.
+To understand the building process, or for debugging a strange situation, it is sometimes useful to know which programs are being built at every moment.
 To do this, you can look into the `.build/software/build-tmp` directory (from the top project